RiiConnect24/Wii-Guide/_pages/en_US/cios.md

 If you have a Wii mini, install [this cIOS](cios-mini) instead.
 Attempting to install any other cIOS on a Wii mini won't work.
 {: .notice--info}

+## Methods

+There are two ways you can install cIOSes onto your Wii.
+One having to download and install the required cIOSes directly to the Wii, and the other having to be downloaded on a PC and then installed to your Wii.

+### Internet connection to the Wii

 #### What you need

 * A Wii with an Internet connection